 If you’re an incoming freshman or a transfer student, you’ll get information on the Greek community with the housing packet that’s sent out to all new students.
 When you fill out your housing application, mark your interest in fraternity/sorority living.
 Once you’d done that, you’re on the recruitment list.

 - Fraternity recruitment happens informally year-round.
 After you indicate your interest, they’ll contact you, and you’ll have opportunities throughout the summer and fall to get familiar with the various fraternities and decide which one seems right for you.
 You can also attend summer recruitment events or sign up for formal recruitment, which is the week before fall semester.
 Find out more from the WSU Interfraternity Council.

-Sorority recruitment is a bit more formalized.
+- Sorority recruitment is a bit more formalized.
 After you sign up for WSU housing, you can sign up for formal recruitment, which happens on campus the week before fall semester.
 Find out more from the WSU Panhellenic Council.

-Multicultural recruitment introduces students of any background to the campus Multicultural Greek community, which includes 16 United Greek Council and National Pan-Hellenic Council organizations.
+- Multicultural recruitment introduces students of any background to the campus Multicultural Greek community, which includes 16 United Greek Council and National Pan-Hellenic Council organizations.
 Recruitment coincides with the first week of fall semester classes, and some chapters have recruitment events at other times of the year.